ghc-proposals/ghc-proposals/proposals/0723-qualified-strings.rst

 Laws
 ~~~~

-If the following expression typechecks, it should hold:
+If the following expression compiles, it should hold:

 * ``Data.String.fromString "str" == M."str"``